 How Much Does It Cost to Ship Cargo From Spain to Mexico?

-To generate your quote, we will usually need the following information:
+To generate a quote, freight forwarders will usually need the following information:

 - The nature of the goods you wish to ship

 - Whether you want to ship by air or sea

 - Your choice of port-to-port, port-to-door, door-to-door or door-to-port delivery

 Shipa Freight only provides quotes for consignments weighing over 35kg.
 As a guide, you should consider using air-cargo services for goods weighing between 35kg and 100kg, as these shipments usually work out faster than ocean shipping and the cost-difference between the two modes is not that great.